Defence Health recognises the importance of protecting your personal information and the trust you place in us.

 - To organisations we partner with to deliver co-branded products and services and who conduct member surveys and research on our behalf

 - If you are a health service provider, to your registration member organisation, to your service provider group with whom you contract (such as Smile for dentists) and to your regulator if we are requested by them or if we consider your conduct is reportable as misconduct or fraud

 - To enable service providers to access and collect data to run email distribution and online marketing campaigns.

 When you are admitted to hospital, personal information about you and your condition is provided by the hospital to Defence Health to enable your claim to be paid.
 Australian Health Service Alliance Ltd is an agent of Defence Health and in this capacity, receives your personal information.
 Australian Health Service Alliance Ltd. is a privacy compliant organisation.
 The Private Health Insurance Act 2007 requires us to collect certain information about you and this will generally govern how we use the information despite the provisions of the Privacy Act 1988 (Cth).
 For more information visit www.ahsa.com.au.

-Other service providers we have arrangements with include our information technology suppliers, general insurance and life insurance underwriters, mail houses, marketing supplier organisations, health providers, fraud management, risk management and disease management program providers and our electronic claims facilitators.
+Some of the Service providers we have arrangements with include our information technology suppliers, general insurance and life insurance underwriters, mail houses, marketing service providers including online and email distribution service providers, Google and social media platforms such as Facebook, health service providers (for example who conduct assessments for us), data research houses, fraud management, risk management and disease management program providers and our electronic claims facilitators.